-But this does not reflect how many Border Patrol agents
+But this does not reflect how many Border Patrol agents feel about Trump.

 Nearly half of 18,000 agents working at the southwest border are Latino, according to government figures.
 "The Border Patrol has changed tremendously in the last 10 to 20 years," said David Shirk, a political science associate professor at the University of San Diego.
 "While all of them are committed to the agency's mission and believe strongly in [the] work that they're doing, they don't reflect some of the more traditional stereotypes of the Border Patrol as a bunch of white guys chasing Mexicans."

 The union's support of Trump has polarized agents, many of them of Mexican descent, who are worried about being at the center of controversy over the GOP candidate's central national security proposal.
 Don McDermott, a former Border Patrol agent, told the Los Angeles Times that several agents are worried the union's position reflects negatively on everyone.

 "It is probable that the endorsement of Mr. Trump would expose both the union and the individual members to accusations of xenophobia and even racism," he said.
 "The reputation of the agency and of every agent is called into question."

 Evidence of Trump's impact on the rank-and-file Border Patrol agents came recently when a group of students took a field trip to the border.
 At the enforcement zone near San Diego, California, a high school student from Oakland witnessed the tearful moment when Mexican families are allowed to reunite with loved ones who had been detained.